14 Popular Classroom Apps for Teachers

 13. TeacherKit can help with routine classroom management tasks such as creating seating charts, recording attendance, tracking grades, adding behavior notes and generating reports.
 It’s suitable for all grades or and is useful for corporate training, too.

-Cost: FREE (Extra features are available with TeacherKit’s School B home version for $39.99 per year)
+Cost: FREE for the Basic version (Extra features are available with TeacherKit’s Premium version for $39.99 per year)

 14. Google Apps for Education isn’t new, but this versatile suite of apps is still a must-have resource for educators.
 It includes Google Classroom, Gmail, Drive, Calendar, Docs, Sheets, Slides, Sites, Hangouts and Vault and can be used on phones, tablets or computers from any location.
 One catch: Google Apps for Education is for your whole school or district, not for individual teachers or classes.
 To use it, you’ll need to register your school, verify the school’s web domain, and wait for confirmation, which may take up to two weeks.